CSCfi/csc-user-guide/docs/data/sensitive-data/index.md

 This manual, in CSC Docs, introduces CSC's Sensitive Data (SD) services.
 Below is an overview of the contents organized into distinct sections for 1) processing sensitive research data (SD Connect and SD Desktop, standard service) or 2) register data (SD Desktop for secondary use, limited version).
 To navigate the user guide, click on the topics on the left-hand side of the page in the navigation bar, or use the search functionality.
-Next, browse the paragraphs inside each section using the navigation bar on the right side of each page.
+Next, browse the  section using the navigation bar on the right side of each page.

 !!!
 Note
     **Do you have any questions?
 Would you like to discuss a specific project?** Don't hesitate to contact us at servicedesk@csc.fi (subject: Sensitive Data) or join the [CSC Research User Support Coffee - Every Wednesday at 14:00](https://ssl.eventilla.com/usersupportcoffee).
 Our team is here to help.